A Riemannian Optimization Perspective of the Gauss-Newton Method for Feedforward Neural Networks: Gauss-Newton Dynamics for Underparameterized Neural Networks: Riemannian Optimization

 In the underparameterized regime characterized by $p < n$, the kernel $\rr{D}f(w_t)\rr{D}^\top f(w_t)\in\bR^{n\times n}$ is singular for all $t \in [0,\infty)$ since $\rr{rank}(\rr{D}f(w)\rr{D}^\top f(w)) \leq p<n$ for all $w\in\bR^p$.
 Thus, the analysis in the preceding section, which relies on the non-singularity of $\bm{K}_t$, will not extend to this setting.
 This will motivate us to study the underparameterized regime by using tools from optimization on Riemannian manifolds.

 In the underparameterized regime, the Gauss-Newton preconditioner $\bm{H}_\rho(\alpha f(w))\in\bR^{p\times p}$ can be non-singular without damping (i.e., $\rho=0$) since $p < n$.
 Thus, we consider Gauss-Newton dynamics without damping.
 The non-singularity of $\Ht|_{\rho=0}$ will be crucial in establishing the Riemannian optimization framework in the succeeding sections.
-For a detailed discussion on optimization on embedded submanifolds, which is the main toolbox in this section, we refer to \cite{boumal2023introduction}. \begin{assumption} Let $\bm{H}_0 := \rr{D}^\top f(w_\rr{init})\rr{D} f(w_\rr{init})$.
-There exists $\lambda_0 > 0$ such that $\bm{H}_0 \succcurlyeq 4\lambda_0^2\bm{I}$. \end{assumption} We define where $r \in (0, 1)$. \begin{lemma} For any $w\in B$, we have $\bm{H}_0(\alpha f(w)) \succcurlyeq (1-r)^2\lambda_0^2\bm{I}$. \end{lemma} Under the Gauss-Newton gradient flow \eqref{eqn:gauss-newton} with $\rho=0$, let be the exit time.
-We first characterize the gradient flow in the output space and the energy dissipation inequality in the underparameterized regime, following Section \ref{sec:op} and \cite{bach2024learning}.
+For a detailed discussion on optimization on embedded submanifolds, which is the main toolbox in this section, we refer to \cite{boumal2023introduction, absil2008optimization, udriste2013convex}. \begin{assumption} Let $\bm{H}_0 := \rr{D}^\top f(w_\rr{init})\rr{D} f(w_\rr{init})$.
+There exists $\lambda_0 > 0$ such that $\bm{H}_0 \succcurlyeq 4\lambda_0^2\bm{I}$. \end{assumption} We define where The following result implies the non-degeneracy of the Gram matrix $\bm{H}_0(\alpha f(w))$ on $B$. \begin{lemma}[$w\mapsto \alpha f(w)$ is an immersion on $B$] For any $w\in B$, we have which implies that $\rank(\rr{D}f(w))=p$ for all $w\in B$.
+Thus, $f$ is an immersion on $B$. \end{lemma} The result follows from \cite{chizat2019lazy}, and we provide the proof in Appendix \ref{app:up} for completeness.